avj2352/ds-algo-2020/aws-certification/aws-ccp-02.md

 - Consolidates your billing & payment methods across multiple AWS accounts into one bill
 - For Billing - AWS treats all accounts UNDER one organization as if they were one account
 - This service is free of cost
+- Limited to 20 linked accounts (by default)
 - use **Cost explorer** to visualize your consolidated billing

 ### Volume Discounts